Bayesian Predictive Inference Beyond Martingales: Numerical Illustrations

 \section{Numerical Illustrations}

 In this section, we illustrate predictive resampling using the a.c.i.d. predictive schemes presented in the previous section.
 We focus on the nonparametric schemes based on kernels since illustrations for the parametric examples can be found in \cite{holmes2023statistical,garelli2024asymptotics,fong2024asymptotics}.
-The code for reproducibility is available at \url{https://github.com/lorenzocapp/acid_paper}.
+The code for reproducibility is available online.
 The goal of the section is not to advocate in favor of one bootstrap scheme versus another, or predictive resampling versus standard ways of computing the posterior.
 Rather, we want to provide numerical evidence that the examples in Section~\ref{sec:examples} provide viable alternatives to existing proposals.
+As argued by \cite{garelli2024asymptotics}, optimal predictive schemes will vary based on the problem and data at hand.
+To our knowledge, there does not yet exist an established framework in this recent literature to make such a comparison.

 The martingale posterior can be defined for any parameter of interest.
-We consider two estimands $\theta$: in Subsection~\ref{sec:ill_density}, a density, in Subsection~\ref{sec:ill_regression}, a regression function.
+We consider two estimands $\theta$: in Subsection~\ref{sec:ill_density}, a density; in Subsection~\ref{sec:ill_regression}, a regression function.
 Subsection~\ref{sec:ill_data} includes applications to real data.
 Kernel-based Predictive (KerP) schemes are implemented in \texttt{R}.
 We consider three types of kernels: Gaussian, Uniform, and Laplace.
 Methods to select the bandwidth $h$ are described in SM Section~\ref{sec:implementation_details}: they differ depending on whether we consider univariate or multivariate data, but all of them rely on standard selection rules implemented in \texttt{R}.
 More details on the implementation, a pseudo-code, and a sensitivity study on the bandwidth selection method can be found in SM Section~\ref{sec:implementation_details}.

 In density estimation, we compare KerP to predictive resampling based on the Gaussian Copula (GauC) algorithm of \cite{hahn18} (implemented in \cite{fong2021martingale}, code available at \url{https://github.com/edfong/MP}) and Bayesian inference based on Gaussian Dirichlet Process Mixtures (DPM) (implemented in the \texttt{dirichletprocess} \texttt{R} package of \cite{ross2018dirichletprocess}).
 In regression, we compare KerP to regression function estimates of Gaussian Processes (GP) (implemented in the \texttt{laGP} \texttt{R} package of \cite{gramacy2016lagp}) and Gaussian DPMs.
 GPs directly target the mean regression function, while for DPMs and kernel-based methods, we estimate the joint density of $(Y, X)$ and compute numerically $f(x):=\mathbb{E}(Y|x)$.
 Further details on alternative methods are in SM Section~\ref{sec:alternatives}.